 New error in the system event log was:

-Log Name: System Source: Microsoft-Windows-TerminalServices-RemoteConnectionManager Date: 5/11/2020 1:17:46 PM Event ID: 1057 Task Category: None Level: Error Keywords: Classic User: N/A Computer: Blah Description: The RD Session Host Server has failed to create a new self signed certificate to be used for RD Session Host Server authentication on SSL connections.
+Log Name: System Source: Microsoft-Windows-TerminalServices-RemoteConnectionManager Date: 5/11/2020 1:17:46 PM Event ID: 1057 Task categories: None Level: Error Keywords: Classic User: N/A Computer: Blah Description: The RD Session Host Server has failed to create a new self signed certificate to be used for RD Session Host Server authentication on SSL connections.
 The relevant status code was Object already exists.

 Off to Google again, since this seem to have been a well-known error, the solution laid out here, was the final solution.